kasterma/drlnd-navigation/NOTES.md

 Note: unclear how to make nn.Module extension dynamic in the number of layers.
 Do that later.

+In the end the model is essentially that from the lunar lander exercise

+## Agent

+Since one of the future things to try is to try prioritized experience replay we'll wrap the memory for replays in a class.
+Note that in the lunar lander the ReplayBuffer seems to store the experiences as numpy data and then convert it to torch when remembering.
+We have verified witn interact.py that indeed the environment returns its state as a numpy array.

 ## Training

 The paper we are basing this on used experience replay, and a distinct less frequently updated target network.
 Try